-Valve are taking similar steps with Dota 2 but their latest changes are not likely to sit well with everyone.
+Valve are with Dota 2 but their latest changes are not likely to sit well with everyone.
 First up, they are removing party-based and solo-based MMR since the game was apparently too hostile to grouping up.
 Players will seemingly have unified MMR which is supposed to allow for more teaming up.

 On the other hand, it is basically a free boosting service for anyone willing to go into a match with a group more skill than themselves.
 Valve didn't specify how they will counteract this potential issue just yet.
 They did, however, state that such issues should be minimal.

 The second change is the introduction of role-based MMR which is supposed to make up for the lack of additional MMR numbers caused by the party and solo MMR fusion.